bothub-studio/bothub-studio.github.io/source/docs.html.md

     title: Usage
 ---

-hello! welcome to BotHub.Studio's developer documentation!
+Hello!
+Welcome to BotHub.Studio's developer documentation!

 BotHub.Studio is a backend platform for chatbot deployment and management.
 Our goal is to help developers to focus on their own logic not on engineering issues.